-Can I buy a t-shirt or jersey to commemorate the ride?
+Can I buy a t-shirt to commemorate the ride?

 T-shirts are included in the full, three-day entry fee.
-You may purchase extras (especially if you don’t plan to do the full three days) for $18.
-T-shirt orders must be received by May 1, 2022.
+You may also purchase extras (especially if you don’t plan to do the full three days).
+All t-shirt orders must be received by May 1, 2022.
 T-shirts can be ordered during the registration process.

 What meals will be available?

 During the ride, we will have SAG (rest) stops with food and water available to riders.
 There will also be gas stations along the routes where you can purchase additional items.
-We are also planning some catered meals that are included with registration, so stay tuned for more information on that.
-If you are interested in Council Grove’s area restaurants, check out the Council Grove Dining and Lodging website.
+We are also planning catered meals on Saturday, Sunday, and Monday that are included with registration, so stay tuned for more information on that.
+If you are interested in Council Grove’s area restaurants, check out the Council Grove Dining website.